davidjguru/davidjguru.github.io/_posts/2019-4-6-Javascript-fast-tips-stylizing-output-console-log.md

 ## Example 2
-Ok, but we can combine the style guidelines so that they apply only to certain parts of the text (not just the entire chain).
+Ok, but we can combine the style guidelines so that they apply only to certain parts of the text (not just the entire string).
 Let's see.

 ```javascript
 console.log("This is a partial %cStylized message", "color: green; font-style: italic; font-size: 4rem; background-color: yellow; padding: 2px");